 In 2009, the club brought international bonsai artist, Robert Steven, from Indonesia to conduct a series of demonstrations and workshops.

 By 2011, the cost of remaining at the Yarraville Club had become prohibitive for a not-for-profit club such as ours.
-So in May of that year, Bonsai Northwest moved to new premises at the Clifton Park Bowling Club in Essendon, a smaller and more intimate venue.
+So, in May of that year, Bonsai Northwest moved to new premises at the Clifton Park Bowling Club in Essendon, a smaller and more intimate venue.
+(Now known as the Aberfeldie Community Club).

-To celebrate the inaugural World Bonsai Day the club put on a bonsai exhibition at the Footscray Community Arts Centre, on 14-15 May, 2011.
+To celebrate the inaugural World Bonsai Day the club put on a bonsai exhibition at the Footscray Community Arts Centre, on 14-15 May 2011.
+The venue proved so successful that our annual bonsai exhibitions continue to be held there.
+In October of that year the club brought international bonsai artist, William N. Valavanis, from USA for a series of demonstrations and workshops.

-Part of the club charter is ...to create interest in Bonsai and inspire participation...to increase enjoyment of Bonsai...to advance appreciation of Bonsai...
-Through instructive demonstrations at our club meetings, by experienced members and invited guest demonstrators, and hands-on workshops with guidance from experienced members and guest tutors, the club continues to grow and the quality of our bonsai continues to improve.
-We are also active within the community, regularly giving talks to special interest groups and putting on displays.
+Part of the club charter is “...to create interest in Bonsai and inspire participation...to increase enjoyment of Bonsai...to advance appreciation of Bonsai...”
+Through instructive demonstrations at our club meetings, by experienced members and invited guest demonstrators, and hands-on workshops with guidance from experienced members and guest tutors, the club continues to grow, and the quality of our bonsai continues to improve.